 An impediment to fair housing choice is defined by HUD as any action, omission, or decision that restricts or has the effect of restricting the availability of housing choices to members of the protected classes.
 Discriminatory housing practices essentially deny equal access to or benefit of a housing opportunity.
 Section 109 of Title I of the Housing and Community Development Act of 1974 prohibits discrimination on the basis of race, color, national origin, sex, or religion in programs and activities receiving financial assistance from HUD's CDBG program.
-In addition, the affirmatively furthering fair housing (AFFH) goals include analyzing and eliminating housing discrimination, promoting fair housing choice for all persons, providing opportunities for inclusive patterns of housing occupancy, promoting housing that is structurally accessible, and fostering compliance with the nondiscrimination provisions of the Fair Housing Act.
+In addition, the affirmatively furthering fair housing occupancy, promoting housing that is structurally accessible, and fostering compliance with the nondiscrimination provisions of the Fair Housing Act.

 The Commonwealth of Kentucky understands that access to fair housing correlates to access to affordable housing.
-DLG and the Kentucky Housing Corporation conducted a 2019 Analysis of Impediments to Fair Housing Choice that examined how a jurisdiction's laws, regulations, and administrative policies, procedures, and practices affect the location, availability, and accessibility of housing.
+DLG and the Kentucky Housing Corporation conducted a 2019 Analysis of Impediments to Fair Housing Choicehat examined how a jurisdiction's laws, regulations, and administrative policies, procedures, and practices affect the location, availability, and accessibility of housing.[23]
 The study was also an assessment of conditions, both public and private, that affect fair housing choice.